 If someone you love is exhibiting any of the signs listed above and you are concerned that addiction may be the problem, assistance is available from Addiction Helper.
 We can help to either put your mind at rest or confirm your fears and, if the latter is the case, we can provide you with information on what the next steps are.

 Call Addiction Helper’s expert advisors today for support and advice on how to deal with the problem.
 We can advise on treatments available as well as providing information on how to access these treatments.

-For more advice or an independent assessment, call Addiction Helper today.
+For more advice or an confidential assessment, call Addiction Helper today.